 Material such as seating pads and footstool for young students

 When a spot is reserved for the semester, parents and students agree that this represents a mutual commitment as the spot is reserved for them only each week.
 Dances and sport classes do not offer reimbursement if you do not attend the rehearsal or sport game - music lessons are no different.

 Students who are ill or miss school on the lesson day, should not attend the lesson.

 Here are different alternatives for students who do not want to lose their lesson time:

 Give your lesson time to a sibling, friend or a parent.

 Please understand that your tuition reserves an exclusive weekly time in my schedule for you or your child and, unlike many other service professionals, I cannot resell that time nor can I create extra teaching time in which to give lessons.

 Students in private lessons get one makeup lesson per year.
-Students who need a makeup lesson at the end of the semester can schedule one for free during the bonus weeks.
-Schedule it by December 1st and May 1st.
+Students who need a makeup lesson at the end of the spring semester can schedule one for free during the bonus week.
+Schedule it by May 1st.
 This option is only available for children and teenagers in private lessons.

 While my schedule is quite full, I always welcome new students.
 If you (a current student) refer a new student to me and he/she registers for piano lessons, make sure he/she mentions your name and you will receive a $50 discount on your next tuition for each referral.

 Any and all electronic devices must be turned off before entering the piano studio.
 Such devices are extremely disruptive/distracting to students and the teacher.
 Studies have shown that students should not have their phone on them during the lesson as it is more difficult to focus, EVEN when the phone is tuned off.